EmreCenk/Remedy-HackThe6/README.md

 Since this project also has a hardware component, there is no way to fully try out the dispenser part.
 However, what you can do is try out our desktop application, and run the code that the hardware would run.

+### Testing the App:
-TO TEST THE APP, just clone this repo, make sure you have all the requirements found in requirements.txt and run main.py
+Either clone this repo, or download it.
+Make sure you have all the requirements found in requirements.txt.
+After that, run the file main.py

+### Testing the AI Running on the Hardware:
-TO TEST THE AI RUNNING ON THE HARDWARE, run raspberrypitest.py
+run raspberrypitest.py